 For example, Honey in India took us to a few places that were not on the original itinerary, Yuri in Jaipur took us up to Nagahargh Fort last minute, and the owner, Mr. Nand Singh, met us at our hotel in Jaipur so that we didn’t have to visit the office in Delhi to pay our balance.
 The guides also arranged for tickets to be acquired at each of the landmarks in advance so that we didn’t have to waste any time lining up in queues.

 You will feel taken care of from beginning to end, and you never feel pressured to visit anything that you don’t want to, unlike many other tour companies.
 The hotels we were put up in were excellent, and the vehicle and driver that we had for the entirety of the trip were top notch.
-I never recommend or endorse experiences that I haven’t tried myself, and I can wholeheartedly say that I would love to use Top Indian Holidays’ services again when I next return to India (hoping to visit Udaipur, Jodhpur and Jaisalmer in 2019)!
+I never recommend or endorse experiences that I haven’t tried myself, and since first publishing this article we got in touch with Top Indian Holidays again to organize our Udaipur, Jodhpur and Jaisalmer trip!

 Golden Triangle India tour package price: As I stated at the beginning of this article, we paid US$850 per person for 5 nights/4.5 days through the Golden Triangle with Top Indian Holidays.
 You can expect this rate to go down if you 1) don’t need an extra night before the tour begins (our flight didn’t land until late afternoon), 2) opt for 3-4 star hotels instead of 5-star properties, or 3) visit the Golden Triangle during the shoulder or off peak season (we visited mid-February, towards the end of peak season).
 If you are looking for cheap Golden Triangle tour packages, you may want to ask around for a driver-only rate to keep your costs down.